 Akron Art Museum – Coop Himmelb(l)au building

-The Akron Art Museum is a museum of modern and contemporary fine art in Akron, Ohio, housed in an historical building with an iconic expansion designed by Coop Himmelb(l)au architects.
+The Akron Art Museum is a museum of modern and contemporary fine art in Akron, Ohio, housed in a historical building with an iconic expansion designed by Coop Himmelb(l)au architects.

 History, old building, and Coop Himmelb(l)au’s expansion

 The museum’s origins trace back to 1922 when a small and heterogeneous collection of art aimed to the students of Akron’s art institute was located in the basement of the city’s public library.
 After the World War Two, the museum redefined as an institution focused on contemporary fine art, moved into various seats before relocating into its current home, a late-19th-century former post office brick building.

 In 2007, the old building was substantially enlarged by an iconic expansion designed by Austrian architectural firm Coop Himmelb(l)au, which increased the museum’s floor area from 2,367 to 8,244 square meters (from 25,478 to 88,738 square feet).

 At the same time, an external asphalted area within the museum’s premises was converted into a garden and a multi-functional public outdoor space after a design by Philadelphia-based landscape architects Olin Partners.

-Coop Himmelb(l)au’s ambitious design was aimed to create a “museum of the future”, that is not only an exhibition space to display diverse forms of art, but a urban space though which “art should be able to flow out of the building and the city should be able to flow inside”.
+Coop Himmelb(l)au’s ambitious design was aimed to create a “museum of the future”, that is not only an exhibition space to display diverse forms of art, but an urban space through which “art should be able to flow out of the building and the city should be able to flow inside”.

 The expansion is composed of three main parts.